 - Hat with a wide brim (protection from the tropical sun or rain)

 Leave your 'good' jewelry and watches at home because you will not need them.
 If you must have a watch, wear an inexpensive one that is suitable for all activities.

 - Croatia - Kuna (HRK)

 Note: All meals and transportation will be provided; however, if you will be purchasing souvenirs or additional food items you may want to bring extra money.
-As a rule of thumb, an average souvenir will cost approximately US$15.
-Food items are comparably priced to US food items.
-It is easy to exchange currency .
-It is always best to travel with small denominations ( $1's , $5's and $20's).
-Many ATMs will not accept foreign (US) bank cards; however, they will accept major credit cards.
+It is easy to exchange currency.
+It is always best to travel with small denominations ($1's, $5's and $20's).
+Many ATMs will not accept foreign (US) bank cards; however, they may accept major credit cards.
 Remember that you represent the US and the University of Louisville, so do not embarrass yourself and your colleagues.
 Upscale restaurants, bars, and clubs are likely to expect a tip - 10%-15% is the current acceptable rate.
-Cash or major credit cards are accepted.
+Cash or major credit cards are often accepted.